metiago/metiago.github.io/2019-07-02-python-files.md

 ---
 layout: default
-title:  Python - Standard Library Examples
+title:  Python - Handle File Examples
 date:   2019-06-27 20:18:00 +0100
 category: Dev
 ---

 ## Python Standard Library Examples

-In this post, I'm going to share a simple example to manipulate files with Python standard library, these libraries are called
+In this post, I'm going to share examples of how to handle files with Python standard library.

-`shutil` and `path` respectively, follow below a self-explanatory code.
+Follow below a self-explanatory code.

 ```python
 import shutil